Modeling Concepts

 EdgeModel :powerline PureFeedForward()

-To simulate the system, we place both components on a graph and connect them.
+To simulate the system, we place both components on a graph and define their network topology.
 We define both graph topology as well as the models for the individual components.

 g = complete_graph(2)